 A walking tour or sightseeing bus is always a good way to get a feel for a city and see some of its highlights.
 We often like to do these on our first day in a new city.
 Most of these start from the city center area.

 Walking tours are a great way to explore a certain area of the city or focus on a specific topic.
 Available tours focus on highlights, the Titanic Quarter, architecture, whiskey, Queen’s University, the Troubles, and other topics.
-You can see a list of walking tours here.
+You can see a list of walking tours here and more walking tours here.

 For food and drink tours also see Taste and Tour which offers gin, whiskey, beer, and food walking tours around central Belfast.

 There are two hop-on hop-off sightseeing buses in Belfast, the City Sightseeing buses and the City Tours buses.
-Many of the sightseeing bus tickets, like these ones, are valid for both bus companies.
 These buses each stop at 20 to 30 different places and make it easy to reach and visit many of the city’s most popular attractions.

 In Belfast, you also have Black Cab tours which are a popular way to see the city and most of these tours focus on the political history of Belfast and its street murals.
 We cover these tours in greater detail later in the article.